darkcandy-off/zama-commit/README.md

 • Close Every Tab ( Browser )

-• Just Wait 5-10 Minutes Max
+• Just Wait a few moments

 • You now have more than 10 public commits.